-Online learning has several promising practices that schools can use to assure that students meet the same quality standards of traditional classes.
+Online (remote) learning has several promising practices that schools can use to assure that students meet the same quality standards of traditional classes.
 Below are five promising practices for adolescent learners.

-- Rigor — This means how well students understand what they are learning.
+- Quality (Rigor) — This means how well students understand what they are learning.
 It is the depth of learning.
 Rigor does not necessarily mean difficult or more work.
 Sometimes my colleagues think that rigor means that they can academically flog students with extra work.
 “Let’s give them 30 math problems,” rather than the five or six that will help students understand the content they need to know.
 One way to ensure rigor and measure it is with the same unit assessments and end of course assessment that are used in the traditional course.

 - Proctored examinations — A second way to assure course quality is with proctored exams.
 Faculty members or other employees proctor the important assessments.
 This may require the school to have a testing center or other place where students attend for help sessions.
 The online program then assures that the student taking the course is the student taking the exam.
 This is a quality check.